Hemanthhl/Explainable-AI-for-Brain-Tumor-Diagnosis-Using-EfficientNetB0-and-GradCAM/README.md

 ## License

-This project is developed for educational and research purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.